-Strategy GHG Emission Reductions Posnonsiblo Funding Actions 2030 MTCO2e 2040 MTCO2e 2045 MTCO2e Metrics Responsible Departments Partner Agencies Timeframe Funding options within 11-1.
-11-2.
-11-3.
-11-4.
-11-5.
-11-6.
-11-7.
-11-8.
-11-9. the community has safe and connected opportunities for bicycling and walking, especially between and residential areas and commercial areas, parks, schools, job centers, and transit centers.
-Develop and adopt a Complete Streets Plan to support safety, accessibility, and equity in multi-mobility.
-Conduct an assessment of the City's existing sidewalk and prepare a list of sidewalk improvement projects, with priorities to complete gaps and connectivity in existing sidewalks, provide safe connections between residential areas and key destinations like parks, schools, places of employment, and shopping centers.
+Climate Action Plan СНСТ mission Redu ctions Strategy Actions 2030 MTCO2e 2040 MTCO 2 e 2045 MTCO 2 e Metrics Responsible Departments Partner Agencies Timeframe Funding options witi 11- 11- 11- 11- 11- 11- 11- 11- 11- Conduct an assessment of the City's existing sidewalk and prepare a list of sidewalk improvement projects, with priorities to complete gaps and connectivity in existing sidewalks, provide safe connections between residential areas and key destinations like parks, schools, places of employment, and shopping centers.
 Improve street design to include safe, accessible, and interconnected pedestrian routes and bicycle paths in the downtown area and near existing and planned commercial centers and job centers.
 Develop street design guidelines to ensure consistency and safety of pedestrian and bicycle facilities.
 Improve bike and pedestrian connections as identified in the 2019 Hollister Parks Facilities Master Plan.
-Require bicycle parking at all new commercial centers, job centers, and large-scale mixed-use developments, and ensure all City facilities provide safe and secure bicycle parking.
+Require bicycle parking at all new commercial centers, job centers, and large-scale mixed-use developments, and ensure all City facilities provide safe and secure bicycles or electric-assist bicycles for low-income community members.
 Promote incentive programs to fund the purchase of bicycles or electric-assist bicycles for low-income community members.
 Support community-led bicycle safety training and materials for drivers, bikers, and pedestrians.
 Coordinate with Caltrans and other agencies to ensure future Caltrans-funded projects in Hollister consider pedestrian and bicycle circulation improvements to incentivize active transportation trips.
-Facilitate and support the development of shared micro-mobility programs in Hollister, including: - Amending the City's municipal code to regulate parking for scooter and bike-share programs. - Developing and implementing regulations specifying right-of-way rules for e-bikes and e-scooters. - Identifying accessible and equitable locations for micro-mobility hubs. - Marketing micro-mobility programs across the com 980 1,030 1,090 Bike lanes and facilities (miles of bike lanes) Community Services Department Parks and Recreation Council of San Benito County Governments Caltrans Midterm (2024-26) General Fund rt regional agencies in ensuring that K-12 students in Hollister have pollution-free, safe, and accessible to get to and from school.
-Partner with school districts to promote "walk pools" or "walking buses" to increase the number of students who walk to school.
-Work with regional partners to promote incentives to provide bicycles to low-income youth in the community.
+Facilitate and support the development of shared micro-mobility programs in Hollister, including: Amending the City's municipal code to regulate parking for scooter and bike-share programs.
+Developing and implementing regulations specifying right-of-way rules for e-bikes and e-scooters.
+Identifying accessible and equitable locations for micro-mobility hubs.
+Marketing micro-mobility programs across the community.
+Working with service providers to keep micro-mobility safe and affordable.
+980 1,030 1,090 Bike lanes and facilities (miles of bike lanes) Community Services Department Parks and Recreation Council of San Benito County Governments Caltrans Midterm (2024-26) General Fund mo 2-3.
 Establish a committee in the City focused on implementing Safe Routes to Schools projects and programs.
+2-4.
 Work with regional partners to offer bicycle safety and pedestrian education classes at schools.
-Conduct walkability scores of residential neighborhoods, starting with neighborhoods within a 1-mile radius of a public or private school.
-Use the results to inform identification of City projects that would improve or provide new safe, comfortable, and connected pedestrian networks between residential areas and schools.
 0 0 0 Number of students taking alternative transportation to school (number of students) Community Services Department Schools Near term (by 2024) General Fund